andromaqui/urlshortener/README.md

 ## Development Setup

 ## Docker
-Url Shortener uses MongoDB as a database to store data.
+This app uses MongoDB as a database to store data.
 While the url and the port of the database can be altered via the `application-dev.properties` file, by default the app expects to find a MongoDB instance on `localhost:27017`.
 In order to quickly have a MongoDB up and running you can install Docker and run the following command:

 ```
 docker-compose -f docker-compose-mongo.yml up -d
 ```

-This will pull the MongoDB version `7.0.0` and run it on `localhost:27017`.
+This will pull the MongoDB version `7.0.0` and start a container on `localhost:27017`.

 ## Spring Profile Configuration